dvo123/Gym-Tracker-App/README.md

 Installation:

     1. Download my code from Git Hub.
-    2. Make a new project and replace my lib folder + pubspec.yaml into your project.
+    2. Make a new project and add my android folder + lib folder + pubspec.yaml into your project.
     3. Run "flutter pub get" to get the dependencies.
     4. Run the app.